johnspray74/ReactiveCalculator/README.md

 The project contains the four folders that correspond to the four normal layers of ALA:

 * Application
+* Requirement Abstractions
 * Domain Abstractions
 * Programming Paradigms
 * Library

-Inside the Application folder is a Hello world application, which is the starting point for writing the calculators, and two versions of the calculator.
+Inside the Application folder is a Hello world application, which is the starting point for writing the calculators, and development versions of the calculator.
+Inside the Requirement Abstractions layer is an abstraction that implements a commonly recurring abstraction in the requirements, a calculatorRow (see the image above)
-Inside the Domain Abstractions folder are a few pre-written reuseable abstractions for the applications to use.
+Inside the Domain Abstractions folder are a few pre-written reuseable abstractions for the Application and Requirements Abstractions layers to use.
-Inside the ProgrammingParadigms folder are some interfaces that the abstractions use to allow them to be wired together in different ways and execute at run-time.
+Inside the ProgrammingParadigms folder are some interfaces that allow instances of abstractions to be wired together in different ways and execute at run-time.
-Inside the Library folder is the WireTo extension method that the applications use to do the wiring.
+Inside the Library folder is the WireTo extension method that the Applications and Requirements abstractions layers use to wire up those instances.

 ## Getting started